* This is the Professional Version. *

 Ocular rosacea often precedes or accompanies facial rosacea and manifests as some combination of blepharoconjunctivitis, iritis, scleritis, and keratitis, causing itching, foreign body sensation, erythema, and edema of the eye.

-Diagnosis is based on the characteristic appearance; there are no specific diagnostic tests.
+Diagnosis of rosacea is based on the characteristic appearance; there are no specific diagnostic tests.
 The age of onset and absence of comedones help distinguish rosacea from acne.

 Avoidance of triggers

-Consideration of topical or oral antibiotics or azelaic acid
+Consideration of topical or oral antibiotics or topical azelaic acid or ivermectin

 For flushing or persistent erythema, consideration of topical brimonidine